Believe it or not, many common foods can wreak havoc on a bird’s digestive system and are poisonous to birds.

-- The only fruit pellet made exclusively with the natural sweetness from fruit; no added sugar or fructose.
-No artificial flavors, colors, or preservatives
+- The only fruit pellet made exclusively with the natural sweetness from fruit; no added sugar or fructose

-- Made with human-grade pieces of mango, pineapple, and papaya; formulated for parakeets by top avian veterinarians and avian nutritionists
+- Made with real, human-grade pieces of mango, pineapple, and papaya; formulated for parakeets by top avian veterinarians and avian nutritionists

 Feed your pet bird pellets that do not contain dyes or sugar since these can build up in a bird’s body and cause disease, potentially even shortening a bird’s lifespan.